Experience World-Class Care Near Home

 Lung cancer screening

 A low-dose CT screening for lung cancer may be recommended for men and women, ages 55 to 77, who are current or former smokers with a smoking history of 30 pack-years.
-A referral from a doctor is needed for a low-dose lung CT screening.
-Ask your primary care or family doctor for more information and a referral.
+A referral from a provider is needed for a low-dose lung CT screening.
+Ask your primary care or family provider for more information and a referral.

 Prostate cancer screening